rycus86/githooks/docs/command-line-tool.md

 $ git hooks uninstall [--global]
 ```

-Uninstalls the Githooks hooks into the current repository.
-If the `--global` flag is given, it executes the uninstallation globally.
+Uninstalls the Githooks hooks from the current repository.
+If the `--global` flag is given, it executes the uninstallation globally, including the hook templates and all local repositories.

 ## git hooks update